Our Safety Program

 Environmental awareness and sensitivity to the concerns of the communities in which we work are also important elements of our safety initiative.
 Maintaining the quality of life for residents and businesses in neighborhoods impacted by Morris-Shea construction equipment and team members is essential to the safe progress of the work.

-It is the policy of Morris-Shea Bridge Company, Inc. to provide a safe and healthful place of employment at all projects, fabrication facilities, warehouses and home offices.
+It is the policy of Morris-Shea Bridge Company, Inc. to provide a safe and healthful place of employment at all deep foundation installation projects, fabrication facilities, warehouses and home offices.
 In order to accomplish this goal, Morris-Shea Bridge Company, Inc. has established an effective Safety, Health, and Environmental Program to ensure employees have the knowledge and understanding of proper work practices, duties, and responsibilities regarding their employment.
 The program is intended to fully comply with applicable federal and state legislative safety, health, and environmental requirements.

 Morris-Shea Bridge Company, Inc. management personnel will facilitate the implementation of the Safety, Health, and Environmental Program and will assure proper coordination with client and construction management site safety requirements.
 Morris-Shea Bridge Company, Inc. will provide guidance in decision making, allocate the necessary resources, and provide an organizational structure that is appropriate for an effective safety, health, and environmental program.